Movie theater: 3D

 In 2009, movie exhibitors became more interested in 3D film.
 The number of 3D screens in theaters is increasing.
 The RealD company expects 15,000 screens worldwide in 2010.
 The availability of 3D movies encourages exhibitors to adopt digital cinema and provides a way for theaters to compete with home theaters.
 One incentive for theaters to show 3D films is that although ticket sales have declined, revenues from 3D tickets have grown.
 In the 2010s, 3D films became popular again.
 The IMAX 3D system and digital 3D systems are used (the latter is used in the animated movies of Disney/Pixar).

 The RealD 3D system works by using a single digital projector that swaps back and forth between the images for eyes.
 A filter is placed in front of the projector that changes the polarization of the light coming from the projector.
 A silver screen is used to reflect this light back at the audience and reduce loss of brightness.
-There are four other systems available: Volfoni, Master Image, XpanD and Dolby 3D.
+There are four other systems available: Volfoni, MasterImage, XpanD and Dolby 3D.

 When a system is used that requires inexpensive 3D glasses, they can sometimes be kept by the patron.
 Most theaters have a fixed cost for 3D, while others charge for the glasses, but the latter is uncommon (at least in the United States).
 For example, in Pathé theaters in the Netherlands the extra fee for watching a 3D film consists of a fixed fee of €1.50, and an optional fee of €1 for the glasses.
 Holders of the Pathé Unlimited Gold pass (see also below) are supposed to bring along their own glasses; one pair, supplied yearly, more robust than the regular type, is included in the price.